 Like most valuable business strategies, there are challenges to successful data-driven marketing.
 Let’s take a look at some of the most common struggles:

 - The Right Team: Due to the niche nature of the job, and the skills required, it can be challenging to attract the right type of staff that specializes in predictive analytics or audience amplification.
+Learning more about being data-driven (or becoming a data scientist) may benefit you and your team.

 - Departmental Silos: The success of data-driven marketing is largely dependent on having high-quality and integrated data, which is no easy task to obtain.
 Frequently, different departments will acquire data with goals that contradict one another.